GSFC Shareholders Approve Manoj Kumar Das as New Chairman with 92.74% Votes

 *this image is generated using AI for illustrative purposes only.

-Gujarat State Fertilizers & Chemicals Limited (GSFC) has initiated a postal ballot process to seek shareholder approval for the appointment of Mr. Manoj Kumar Das, IAS, as the company's new Director and Chairman.
-This move comes following an order from the Energy & Petrochemicals Department, Government of Gujarat.
+Gujarat State Fertilizers & Chemicals Limited (GSFC) has successfully concluded its postal ballot process, with shareholders overwhelmingly approving the appointment of Mr. Manoj Kumar Das, IAS, as the company's new Director and Chairman.
+The resolution was passed with a decisive 92.74% of votes in favor, as announced on December 22, 2025.

-• Tenure: As decided by the Government of Gujarat, not exceeding five years
+Tenure: As decided by Government of Gujarat, not exceeding five years

 • Currently serving as the 33rd Chief Secretary to the Government of Gujarat